When you include the American Institute for Cancer Research in your estate plans, you make a major difference in the fight against cancer.

 The American Institute for Cancer Research’s Marilyn Gentry Fellowship is a research program that supports emerging leaders in the field of diet, nutrition, and cancer.

-A special program, the Fellowship is dedicated to developing tomorrow’s leaders in nutritional research and cancer prevention.
-We have been proud to see numerous fellowship alumni go on to receive significant public attention, make meaningful contributions to our understanding of cancer risk, and introduce projects started in the Fellowship to new labs and colleagues.
+A special program, the Fellowship is dedicated to developing tomorrow’s leaders in nutritional research for cancer prevention and survivorship.
+We are proud of our numerous fellowship alumni making impactful contributions to our understanding of cancer and their continued growth as leaders in the field.